sestaton/Pairfq/README.md

 **INSTALLATION**

-Perl version 5.12 (or greater) must be installed to use Pairfq, and there are a couple of external modules required (which may be installed already depending on your version of Perl).
+Perl version 5.10 (or greater) must be installed to use Pairfq, and there are a couple of external modules required.
 If you have [cpanminus](http://search.cpan.org/~miyagawa/App-cpanminus-1.6935/lib/App/cpanminus.pm), installation can be done with a single command:

     cpanm git://github.com/sestaton/Pairfq.git